: New York : 1979-1981

 The prime focus of the project was to create a showroom for the Residential/Fine Furniture Collections.

 Three strategies were established for the development of the project.

-The project evolved empirically such that a detail concept for the interior architecture was established at the outset whereby discoveries in the building process would be allowed to remain and exist in juxtaposition with the new work.
+The project evolved empirically to allow for a detail concept to be established at the outset, this allowed details discovered in the building process to remain and exist in juxtaposition with the new work.